ashleylclark/nps-app/README.md

 # NPS APP

-This app gets data from the National Park Service API and displays information for the park chosen by the user.
+This app retrieves data from the National Park Service API and displays information for the park chosen by the user.
 The user can search for a park using a list of all National Parks or filtering them by states and/or activities.

-THe public deployments for frontend and backend are available at the following:
+The public deployments for the frontend and backend are available at:

-Frontend deployed on Vercel:
+* Frontend deployed on Vercel: `https://nps-app-frontend.vercel.app/`

-Backend deployed on Heroku:
+* Backend deployed on Heroku: `https://nps-backend-c63d809b4823.herokuapp.com/`

 ## Table of Contents